 Specially for Osome Clients

 It is a good thing you found Osome because we are rewarding our clients with free AWS credits that they can use for any Amazon program.
 With $3,000 of AWS credits, you can launch and scale your business with Amazon’s scalable infrastructure.
-If you’re looking to get your company registered, or get help with accounting for e-commerce, we’re here to help!
+If you’re looking to get your company formed, or get help with accounting for e-commerce, we’re here to help!

 This article was contributed by our partner Teikametrics.
 They are an AI-powered platform built to optimize and grow your e-commerce business on Amazon and Walmart.com.